nataliastanko/MentoringProgramme/README.md

-MentoringProgram
+Tech Leaders
 ================

-Symfony 3.x application

-##Usage
+## Usage

-Used for Women in Technology Tech Leaders Program
+Women in Technology - Tech Leaders Program

-#Installation and running
+# Installation and running

 ## Requirements

 Make sure you have installed the requirements for running symfony [requirements][1].

-PHP >= 5.4
+PHP >=7.2

 Install [composer][2] to manage dependencies.
 To install dependencies run command in project root dir: